ahidaka/STM32-USB-Target/README.md

   Delevopment Environment.

 ### Important Notice
-The source of the confusion is that even though MX does not support F7 boards and F7 libraries, the "Embedded Software Packages Manager" that comes with MX supports their installation and management.
+The source of the confusion is that even though MX does not support F7 boards and F7 libraries, the **Embedded Software Packages Manager** that comes with MX supports their installation and management.
 In particular, using the "Embedded Software Packages Manager" is important for putting the source code in the "where it should be".